-Congressman Lewis To Receive NAACP Honor At Awards Show
+Congressman Lewis to receive NAACP honor at awards show

 ATLANTA (AP) — The NAACP is honoring John Lewis for his Congressional service and long history as a civil rights activist.

-The nation’s oldest civil rights organization was set to announce Tuesday that it will bestow the Chairman’s Award on the Georgia Democrat later this month at its annual arts and entertainment awards show.
+The nation’s oldest civil rights organization announced Tuesday that it will bestow the Chairman’s Award on the Georgia Democrat later this month at its annual arts and entertainment awards show.

 The 79-year-old congressman announced in December that he has advanced pancreatic cancer.
 Lewis is the youngest and last survivor of the Big Six civil rights activists, a group once led by the Rev. Martin Luther King Jr.